PAY RANGE: EP20

 Performs related work as required.

-Performs the above duties to support programs for the prevention and treatment of drug and/or alcohol abuse, including education, prevention, treatment, and rehabilitation carried out in schools, out‑patient day care centers, counseling sessions, and residential care centers; may perform planning, evaluation and research duties in relation to the drug and alcohol abuse program.
+Performs the above duties to support programs for the prevention and treatment of drug and/or alcohol addicition, including education, prevention, treatment, and rehabilitation carried out in schools, out‑patient day care centers, counseling sessions, and residential care centers; may perform planning, evaluation and research duties in relation to the drug and alcohol abuse program.

 Performs the above duties to support maternal and infant health program; may perform planning, evaluation, and research duties in relation to maternal and infant health programs.